-1 (A) track demographic data relating to 2 participants in professional development pro- 3 grams and the rate of placement into senior po- 4 sitions for participants in such programs; and 5 (B) evaluate such data on an annual basis 6 to look for ways to improve outreach and re- 7 cruitment for such programs consistent with 8 merit system principles.
-9 (c) Assignment Restrictions.- 10 (1) In general.-Each national security agen- 11 cy that places assignment restrictions on members of 12 the workforce of the national security agency or oth- 13 erwise prohibits certain geographic assignments due 14 to a security determination shall ensure a review 15 process exists for such a restriction or prohibition 16 that is consistent with part 147 of title 32, Code of 17 Federal Regulations (relating to adjudicative guide- 18 lines for determining eligibility for access to classi- 19 fied information), or any successor thereto, and any 20 applicable counterintelligence considerations.
-21 (2) Notice.-Each national security agency 22 shall ensure that members of the workforce of the 23 national security agency affected by a restriction or 24 prohibition described in paragraph (1) are informed
+(A) track demographic data relating to 2 participants in professional development programs and the rate of placement into senior po-3 4 sitions for participants in such programs; and

+5 (B) evaluate such data on an annual basis 6 to look for ways to improve outreach and re-7 cruitment for such programs consistent with 8 merit system principles.

+(c) Assignment Restrictions.- 9

+10 (1) IN GENERAL.-Each national security agen-11 cy that places assignment restrictions on members of 12 the workforce of the national security agency or oth-13 erwise prohibits certain geographic assignments due 14 to a security determination shall ensure a review 15 process exists for such a restriction or prohibition 16 that is consistent with part 147 of title 32, Code of 17 Federal Regulations (relating to adjudicative guide-18 lines for determining eligibility for access to classi-19 fied information), or any successor thereto, and any 20 applicable counterintelligence considerations.

-1 of the right to seek review and the process for doing 2 SO.
+21 (2) NOTICE.-Each national security agency 22 shall ensure that members of the workforce of the 23 national security agency affected by a restriction or 24 prohibition described in paragraph (1) are informed of the right to seek review and the process for doing so.

 3 SEC.
-7. LEADERSHIP ENGAGEMENT AND ACCOUNTABILITY 4 (a) REWARD AND RECOGNIZE EFFORTS TO PRO- 5 MOTE DIVERSITY AND INCLUSION.- 6 (1) In general.-Each national security agen- 7 cy shall implement performance and advancement 8 requirements that reward and recognize the efforts 9 of individuals in senior positions and supervisors in 10 the national security agency in fostering an inclusive 11 environment and cultivating talent consistent with 12 merit system principles, such as through participa- 13 tion in mentoring programs or sponsorship initia- 14 tives, recruitment events, and other similar opportu- 15 nities.
-16 (2) Outreach events.-Each national secu- 17 rity agency shall create opportunities for individuals 18 in senior positions and supervisors in the national 19 security agency to participate in outreach events and 20 to discuss issues relating to diversity and inclusion 21 with the workforce on a regular basis, including with 22 employee resource groups.
-23 (b) Collect and Disseminate Voluntary Demo- 24 GRAPHIC DATA OF EXTERNAL ADVISORY COMMITTEES 25 AND BOARDS.-Each national security agency that has an
+7. LEADERSHIP ENGAGEMENT AND ACCOUNTABILITY.

+4 (a) REWARD AND RECOGNIZE EFFORTS TO PRO-5 MOTE DIVERSITY AND INCLUSION.-

+6 (1) IN GENERAL.-Each national security agen-7 cy shall implement performance and advancement 8 requirements that reward and recognize the efforts 9 of individuals in senior positions and supervisors in 10 the national security agency in fostering an inclusive 11 environment and cultivating talent consistent with 12 merit system principles, such as through participa-13 tion in mentoring programs or sponsorship initia-14 tives, recruitment events, and other similar opportunities.
+15 external advisory committee or board to which individuals in senior positions in the national security agency appoint members is strongly encouraged by Congress to-

+16 (2) OUTREACH EVENTS.-Each national secu-17 rity agency shall create opportunities for individuals 18 in senior positions and supervisors in the national 19 security agency to participate in outreach events and 20 to discuss issues relating to diversity and inclusion 21 with the workforce on a regular basis, including with 22 employee resource groups.

+(b) COLLECT AND DISSEMINATE VOLUNTARY DEMOGRAPHIC DATA OF EXTERNAL ADVISORY COMMITTEES AND BOARDS.-Each national security agency that has an